The Latest: US trade partners around the world react to Trump's new tariffs

 Cambodia prime minister thanks Trump for dropping tariff rate

-Cambodia Prime Minister Hun Manet expressed his thanks to Trump for the dropping of tariffs from 36% to 19% and he called the reduction “good news” for Cambodia.
+Cambodian Prime Minister Hun Manet expressed his thanks to U.S. President Donald Trump for the dropping of tariffs from 36% to 19% and he called the reduction “good news” for Cambodia.

-Posted on his social media platform, Hun Manet said Trump had not only helped broker a ceasefire between Cambodia and Thailand forces after nearly a weeklong clash but also helped Cambodia’s economy by lowering tariffs.
+Posted on his social media platform, Hun Manet said Trump hadn't only helped broker a ceasefire between Cambodia and Thailand forces after nearly a weeklong clash, but also assisted Cambodia’s economy by lowering tariffs.

 “This is good news for the people and economy of Cambodia to continue developing the country,” Hun Manet said.